groupultra/sdk-public/readme.md

 - `network/`: All basic network communications
    - `http_api_wrapper.py`: a pure implementation of low-level HTTP APIs. `MoobiusService` instances have an attribute `self.http_api` of this class.
    - `ws_payload_builder.py`: a pure builder of websocket API payloads.
-   - `ws_client.py`: a websocket client based on `websockets` that facilitates exception handling and automatic reconnection attempts on error. `MoobiusService` instances have an attribute `self._ws_client` of this class.
+   - `ws_client.py`: a websocket client based on `websockets` that facilitates exception handling, asynchronous event handling and automatic reconnection attempts on error. `MoobiusService` instances have an attribute `self._ws_client` of this class.

 - `types.py`: All relevant dataclasses of a Moobius event (websocket package) payload.
 - `utils.py`: Basic utilities like `EnhancedJSONEncoder` which can recognize dataclasses.

-## File structures

-`moobius/basic`: Basic utilites

-- `http_api_wrapper.py`: a pure implementation of low-level HTTP APIs.
-- `ws_payload_builder.py`: a pure builder of websocket API payloads.
-- `ws_client.py`: a websocket client based on `websockets` that facilitates automatic reconnection, exception handling and `asyncio.create_task()` wrapper (so that you can simply use `await` in higher methods.)
-- `_types.py`: definition of all datatypes.
-- `logging_config.py`: all things about console logs.

-`moobius/moobius_basic_service.py`: The Base class of a Service.
-It has a minimal but complete implementation of a fully functional Moobius Service instance (so that it is runnable!), including authentication, automatic heartbeat and a trivial handler to payloads (print and noops).

-`moobius/moobius_service.py`: A Service with a built-in database helper (you can set it `None`), and some high level methods.
-It is highly recommended that your custom class inherit `MoobiusService` defined here.

 ## Todo
 1. Async http and database
 2. HTTP Data Types refactor
-4. Documentation
+3. Documentation
-5. Tutorials and better examples
+4. Tutorials and better examples
-6. Unbind `others`